This is a rough transcript of a conversation from the other day:

 Texts and Hangouts messages are for different things

 The third problem is that Google presumes that users want all their communications to happen through one channel.
 They don’t.
 So yeah, sometimes it’s annoying to bounce between Hangouts, SMS and email to talk to the same person, but different forms of communication have different characteristics that define how people want to use them.
 For me, Google Chat/Talk/Hangouts is often for medium length conversations about non-urgent topics.
 Video chats are for in-dept conversations, often with friends living abroad.
 Facebook Messenger is good for group conversations because so many people are on Facebook.

-A quick survey around the IQ Content studio revealed similar multi-channel communication preferences.
+A quick survey around the Each & Other studio revealed similar multi-channel communication preferences.
 One person I spoke to said he used SMS for friends and an app called IMO for all his IMs, which were usually work related.
 Another person said she mostly uses IM, except when she’s not sure if the person has an IM account or will be online, in which case it’s safer to send a text.
 A third person reported always using SMS, because it’s standard and she only uses IM in work because she has to.
 To her, SMS is always personal, IM is always work.
 All members of my extensive sample of three, expressed consternation at the gall of Google forcing them to marry their multiple modes of communication.

 Which is why the Hangouts/SMS thing fails.
 Text messages are for when you need the recipient to get a short message immediately, or tell them about something important.
 They’re ideal for time sensitive messages because network coverage is virtually ubiquitous, internet coverage not so.
 In our conversation above, my friend had been trying to tell me that he was unexpectedly free that day – time sensitive information.
 By the time I eventually found his message, it was too late for us to hang out.
 Ironic.

 Forcing user behaviour doesn’t work.